 - 20 days for providers to appeal a billing decision that reduces the amount paid or demands repayment

-During this time, you may be eligible for back time-loss compensation; however, if your L&I claim is later denied after appeal with a final order, you must pay back all of the provision time-loss that you received.
+During this time, you may be eligible for back time-loss compensation; however, if your Washington state L&I claim is later denied after appeal with a final order, you must pay back all of the provision time-loss that you received.

-Your L&I claim closes when a physician certifies that further treatment will not improve your condition, meaning that you have met maximum medical improvement (MMI), and you have returned to work or that L&I has determined that you are fit to return to work.
+Your Washington state L&I claim closes when a physician certifies that further treatment will not improve your condition, meaning that you have met maximum medical improvement (MMI), and you have returned to work or that L&I has determined that you are fit to return to work.

 - If you do not protest or appeal, after 60 days the closing order will become final.